shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 **MMDVM**  for use with PiStar or any other system using MMDVMHost **BlueDV** for use with BlueDV

 On the GD-77S.
-To enable hotspot mode, Press and hold the **black button** (SK1) when turning on the radio to enable **MMDVM** mode or **black button** and **PTT** to enable **BlueDV** mode.
+To enable hotspot mode, Press and hold the **black button** (SK1) when turning on the radio will toggle hotspot mode between **MMDVM** and **BlueDV** mode.

 #### TA Tx

-Enables Talker Alias data transmission.
+Enables **transmission** of Talker Alias data

+Please note.
+Talker Alias reception is always operational.
+Do not enable this feature because you are not receiving TA data, as it does not control TA Rx.

-The the text of "Line1" and "Line2" from the "Boot Item" screen is used for this transmission, with no space between the Line1 and Line2 data.
+The text of "Line1" and "Line2" from the "Boot Item" screen is used for this transmission, with no space between the Line1 and Line2 data.

 Note.
 Use of this feature will cause problems on Motorola based repeaters and networks, and should only be used for simplex and possibly on Brandmeister and other networks which correctly support Talker Alias